 Despite all this, Saint-Antonin has plenty to see.
 La Maison Romane, constructed in 1125 and reputed to be the oldest civic building in France, towers over the market square.
 It houses the town’s museum, notable for its collections of bygone implements and geological exhibits.

 Saint-Antonin also played its part in the region’s stormy history.
-Simon de Montfort took it during the Albigensian crusade, it changed hands five times during the Hundred Years War and Louis XIII besieged and took the staunchly Protestant town during the Wars of Religion.
+Simon de Montfort took it during the Albigensian crusade, it changed hands five times during the Hundred Years War and Louis XIII besieged and took the staunchly Protestant town during the Huguenot Rebellions in the 1620s.
 He lodged in our own commune, Caylus, which was staunchly Catholic.
 In fact, the two towns have always been rivals.

 In her comment below, Victoria has reminded me that the film Charlotte Grey (2001) was shot in and around Saint-Antonin.
 Based on the novel by Sebastian Faulks, the story is set in World War II.
 I remember the film company changed all the shopfronts in the town to 1940s style – and then had to change them all back afterwards.